 For the first few minutes, I felt fine.
 Then overwhelming pain set in.

 The time between having Kambo pierced into my burned wounds and the purging was one of the most uncomfortable periods of my life.
 I deeply regretted going through with it.

 It didn’t help that I’d read a number of accounts of people dying from taking Kambo.

-But this article is evidence of my survival.
+But this article (and video below) is evidence of my survival.
 And there are some positive health impacts from Kambo, which I’ll explain further soon.

 Yet at the same time, I feel incredibly conflicted for having taken Kambo and unsure whether to do it again.

 Read through the article for the full overview of my Kambo reset experience.
 Or you can navigate to the section you’re most interested in below.

 What is Kambo, and why would anyone take it?